About

 Hello,

-If interested, you can find more information about my professional experience on my LinkedIn profile.
+You can find more information about my professional experience on my LinkedIn profile.

 I graduated from the University of Pennsylvania’s School of Engineering and Applied Sciences.
 I’m grateful their financial aid made a world-class education obtainable for me.
 I couldn’t decide between Computer Science and Philosophy, so I majored in both.

-I’m now in DC, but I grew up in the small town of Beattyville in southeastern Kentucky.
+I’m now in D.C., but I grew up in the small town of Beattyville in southeastern Kentucky.
 I started the Appalachian Community Scholarship to give back to my school and community.